selfrefactor/commit-message/packages/vscode-control/README.md

 `"disable-hardware-acceleration": true`

 ## VSCode changes

+---

+Inline diff is now editable

+You can now edit inside the quick diff editor, when previewing changes in a file.
+---

+We introduced Focus Next Part (F6) and Focus Previous Part (Shift+F6) commands to make it easy to navigate across the workbench.

+---

-> Collapse All list and tree command with Ctrl+LeftArrow keyboard shortcut
+Collapse All list and tree command with Ctrl+LeftArrow keyboard shortcut

 ## Old extensions